Yelp/elastalert/docs/source/elastalert.rst

 will upload a traceback message to ``elastalert_metadata`` and if ``notify_email`` is set, send an email notification.
 The rule will no longer be run until either ElastAlert restarts or the rule file has been modified.
 This defaults to True.

+``show_disabled_rules``: If true, ElastAlert show the disable rules' list when finishes the execution.
+This defaults to True.

 ``notify_email``: An email address, or list of email addresses, to which notification emails will be sent.
 Currently, only an uncaught exception will send a notification email.
 The from address, SMTP host, and reply-to header can be set using ``from_addr``, ``smtp_host``, and ``email_reply_to`` options, respectively.
 By default, no emails will be sent.